Melissa Bosma

 -

-The contestant must meet the Junior High or High School criteria listed above.
+High School criteria listed above.

 -